-In the spring of 1994, we built a $1,200 playground climbing structure in the backyard for the kids.
+In the spring of 1994, we designed and built a playground climbing structure in the backyard for the kids.

 In 2003, we remodeled our bathroom to create a large walk-in shower and separate toilet room.
 We gutted the room, moved plumbing, and finished it off with green ceramic tile and cherrywood cabinets.

 In the spring of 2005, we put money down on a building lot and planned to build a house.
 We met with a builder and designed a custom house and had an architect draw up the plans.
 During the process, the cost of building materials soared, interest rates went up, and adjustments to the plan kept driving up the price to $400,000, at which time cooler heads prevailed and we decided that was too much money to tie up in a house.
 So, we abandoned the idea and decided to stay in our house and remodel it to meet our needs.